 Do you shy away from conflict, or do you find yourself embroiled in the same conflicts over and over?

 Do you want to make sure that you understand your motivations and the motivations of others when conflict arises?

 Do you wish you had more resources to help deal with the deep divisions in society?

 Join people from all over the world to experience how Empathic Communication and Focusing can make conflict resolution flexible, relevant and authentic.

 What participants are saying:

-“The well-designed structure of each class with the co-creation of teacher and students makes these online sessions really enjoyable!” –Lindsay Chang, Taiwan
+“The well-designed structure of each class with the co-creation of teacher and students makes the course really enjoyable!” –Lindsay Chang, Taiwan

-Connecting: Connect with the group on your computer or smartphone via Zoom, a free video conference service.
+Connecting: Connect to the class on your computer or smartphone via Zoom, a free video conference service.
 We will be able to see and hear each other.
 All you need is a strong, stable internet connection and a quiet place to connect from.
-The link to Zoom will be sent when you sign up.
+The link to Zoom and class materials will be sent when you sign up.

 Facilitator Beatrice Blake: I’ve been a Certified Focusing Trainer since 2000.
 I originally studied Focusing with Robert Lee, Joan Klagsbrun and Neil Friedman and went on to study Thinking at the Edge with its founder, Dr. Eugene Gendlin, and with Kye Nelson, Nada Lou and Evelyn Fendler Lee.

 Peggy Smith was my first Nonviolent Communication teacher 2006.
 When I arrived in El Salvador in 2007, people were more attracted to NVC than Focusing, so I have used it as a doorway to teaching Focusing for the last 11 years.